Who are you?

+Though you don’t have to strictly be an ENFP to work with me, being one is often a really good sign.
 If you’re wondering if you’re an ENFP, you can find out, with a fair degree of accuracy, here.

 Important Note: I’m not a headhunter.
 I don’t find full-time employees.
 I find outside subject matter experts, creative contractors, and advisors, who come in for a finite period of time to tackle a particular challenge.

 Is there an If Not For app?